gesslar/glpu/doc/wiki/docs/simul_efun/arrays.md

 * `string type` - The type to check for.
 * `mixed* arr` - The array to check.

+### Returns

+`int` - Returns 1 if all elements are of the specified type, 0 otherwise.

 ### Description

 Checks if all elements in the input array are of the specified